wp-plugins/zbplayer/readme.txt

 == Changelog ==

 = 2.1.5 =
-*    Fixed problem with lost audio files from &lt;a&gt links.
+*    Fixed problem with lost audio files from &lt;a&gt; links.

 = 2.1.4 =
 *    Fixed problem with empty posts (regex errors).